OpenAperture/messaging/README.md

 To unsubscribe from  receiving updates, simply pass the subscription_handler (received during subscription) into the method:

-* connection_options - CloudOS.Messaging.ConnectionOptions struct, containing the connection username, password, etc...
+* connection_options - OpenAperture.Messaging.ConnectionOptions struct, containing the connection username, password, etc...
 This struct can also define the failover connection options.
 Defaults to the @connection_options attribute.

 * subscription_handler - SubscriptionHandler (obtained from `subscribe`)